Cost of Setting Up a Company in Vietnam

 6. Hidden Costs Foreign SMEs Often Overlook

-The soft costs are where many ASEAN companies miscalculate:
+The soft costs are where many ASEAN companies miscalculate entry tracks:

-- Travel and coordination costs for cross-border teams
+- Travel and coordination costs for cross-border management teams

-Cost planning requires quantifying them, not assuming they’re trivial.
+Cost planning requires quantifying these variables early, rather than assuming they are trivial.

 7. Capital Planning Reality Check

-Putting a number on the total cost means modeling around these buckets:
+Putting an accurate number on the total cost means modeling around these specific expenditure buckets:

 | Cost Category | Typical Range (Illustrative) |